 - By forming an LLC and electing S corp tax status from the IRS when you request your employee identification number (EIN)

 - By forming a corporation and electing S corp status from the IRS

 We recommend not starting a corporation with the S corp tax status because the S corp negates all of the benefits of a corporation.

 Recommended: If you have an existing LLC, visit our How to Convert an LLC to S Corp guide.

 Steps for Forming an LLC and Electing S Corp Status in Oklahoma

 Starting an Oklahoma LLC and electing S corp tax status is easy.
-You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like Collective to do it for you.
+You can use our guides to start an LLC with the S corp status yourself, or you can hire a service provider like ZenBusiness to guide you through this process.